 Depending on the time of year it can get very dark very quickly and if you find yourself on a desolate road, a torch could prove essential.

-If you’re like me and take a lot of photos, your phone battery probably suffers like mine does so my external charger was invaluable on this trip.
-I decided to spend slightly more on a good model which holds its charge longer than a cheaper one and also has two charger ports so my friends were grateful too!
+If you’re like me and take a lot of photos, your phone battery probably suffers like mine does so my portable charger was invaluable on this trip.
+I decided to spend slightly more on a good model – Anker – which has a lot of power plus two charger ports, so my friends were grateful too!

 Even though we visited in winter when the sun shone we absolutely needed sunglasses, especially where the light was reflecting off the snow!